-If you re-install CM on a Sun Solaris, an IBM AIX, or a Linux system you must first ensure that the files under the following directory have been deleted.
+If you re-install CM on a Solaris, AIX or Linux system you must first ensure that the files under the following directory have been deleted.

 /var/opt/serena/

 Failure to do this may cause your installation to terminate with an error condition.